- Undergraduate Program

 The Graduate School of Arts and Sciences does not have a minimum number of credits necessary for graduation.
-The Psychology Graduate Group typically specifies a minimum of 20 c.u.’s before a student enters “dissertation” status.
-These credit units consist of 3 c.u.’s of proseminars, 2 c.u.’s of quantitative analysis/statistics, and 3 c.u.’s of the first year research projects (psychology 698 or psychology 699).
-The remaining c.u.’s consists of seminars and independent research taken with the student’s advisor.
-The student and his or her advisory committee will determine the exact mix of seminars and research.
-However, a minimum of nine credits of coursework are required.
-It is possible for a student to complete their coursework and research in fewer than 20 c.u.’s.
-In this case, permission must be obtained from the student’s advisory committee and the Graduate Group Chair.
-Credit may be transferred toward the Ph.D. from a master’s degree or other work completed in a post-baccalaureate degree program, upon recommendation by the graduate chair and approval of the graduate dean.
+However, the Psychology Graduate Group typically specifies a minimum of 20 c.u.'s before a student enters "dissertation" status.
+Of these 20 c.u.'s, a total of 9 c.u.'s must come from coursework.
+Coursework c.u.'s include: the 3 c.u.'s of proseminars, 2 c.u.'s of quantitative analysis/statistics, and 3 c.u.'s of the first year research projects (psychology 698 or psychology 699), for a total of 8 c.u.'s.
+Thus, at least one additional c.u. of coursework is required, which can come from graduate seminars, additional proseminars or additional quantitative coursework.
+Psych 999 Independent Research does not count as coursework but does count toward the total of 20 c.u.'s expected as part of reaching dissertation status.
+It is possible for a student to complete their coursework and research in fewer than 20 c.u.'s.
+In this case, permission must be obtained from the student's advisory committee and the Graduate Group Chair.
+Credit may be transferred toward the Ph.D. from a master's degree or other work completed in a post-baccalaureate degree program, upon recommendation by the graduate chair and approval of the graduate dean.
 To remain in full-time status, a student must sign up for a minimum of three c.u.'s each semester.
 The University of Pennsylvania limits the amount of time a student may take to receive the Ph.D. to 10 years.

 Students are expected to continue their research throughout their graduate careers.
 When a student takes research courses (Psychology 999), grades on these courses will be assigned by the advisor, with the advice of the student's committee, based on written or oral reports of the student's research.